DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/checkmarx.md

 That will generate three files, two of which are needed for defectdojo.
 Build the file for defectdojo with the jq utility:
 `jq -s .
 CxOSAVulnerabilities.json CxOSALibraries.json`

+Data for SAST, SCA and KICS are supported.